cinnData/DataSci-Summer/[DS-05] Example - West Roxbury data.md

 ## Q1.
 Distribution of the home assessed value

+The **histogram** helps us to understand a **statistical distribution**.
+In Pandas, we can easily create a histogram with the method `.plot.hist()`.
+In this example, we use the argument edgecolor='white' to improve the picture, delineating the border of the histogram bars.

 ```
 In [12]: df['value'].plot.hist(figsize=(7,5), title='Figure 1.
 Distribution of the home assessed value',
     ...:     color='gray', edgecolor='white', xlabel='Home value (thousand USD)');